|Focus and Scope|

 Research articles on below the subjects using current scientific knowledge viz.
 Ethnobotany, Phytochemistry, Drug Standardization, Quality control, Good Laboratory Practices (GLP), Pharmacology, Preclinical research, Clinical research, Good Clinical Practices (GCP), Pharmacovigilance.
 Studies on Literary, Basic and Fundamental research, Preventive and Promotive Healthcare, Local Health Traditions etc., which provide the leads to the original research, are also acceptable.

 Further, this journal broadly includes the various fields of Pharmaceutical studies on Herbal/Natural products in the area of

 Studies related to Siddha, Yoga, Naturopathy, Unani, Homeopathy, Physiotherapy and Allopathy systems.

 The manuscript must be prepared in Microsoft Word or Open Office file format in A4 size page with margin 2 cm on all sides, single-spaced throughout, including tables, graphs and figures.
 Title should be font size of 14, bold face capitals.
 All section titles in the manuscript shall be in font size 12, bold face capitals.
 Subtitles in each section shall be in font size 12, bold face lower case.
-Tables must be inserted at appropriate place in the article.
+Tables must be inserted at the appropriate place in the article.
 Figures must be in separate pages in JPEG format.